arpansahu/common_readme/AWS Deployment/nginx.md

     sudo certbot --nginx --rsa-key-size 4096 --no-redirect
     ```

-    It will be asking for domain name then you can enter your base domain
+    It will ask for domain name then you can enter your base domain
-    I have generated ssl for arpansahu.me
+    I have generated SSL for arpansahu.me

-    Then a few questions will be asked by them answer them all and done your ssl certificate will be geerated
+    Then a few questions will be asked by them answer them all and do your SSL certificate will be generated

     Now These lines will be added to your # Nginx configuration: /etc/nginx/sites-available/arpansahu